trickerer/Trinity-Bots/README.md

 - Devour Magic.
 Dispels up to 2 magic effect from enemies, up to 2 magic effects and 2 curse effects from allies and damaging summoned units in 20 yards dest area, restoring caster's mana and health (20% mana and 5% health for every dispelled effect)
 - Shadow Blast.
 Empowered attack that deals increased splash damage to targets in a rather large area.
 Main target takes more damage than others
 - Drain Mana.
 Drains all mana from a random ***friendly*** unit.
 The amount drained is limited by Obsidian Destroyer's maximum mana. **This ability cannot be disabled**
 - Replenish Mana.
-Energizes surrounding party and raid members within 25 yards for 2% of their maximum mana, affecting up to 10 targets. *This ability drains all mana*
+Energizes all surrounding party and raid members within 25 yards for 3% of their maximum mana. *This ability drains all mana*
 - Replenish Health.
-Heals surrounding party and raid members within 25 yards for 3% of their maximum health, affecting up to 10 targets. *This ability drains all mana*
+Heals all surrounding party and raid members within 25 yards for 3% of their maximum health. *This ability drains all mana*
 - Shadow Armor (passive).
 Restores mana equal to a percentage of damage taken.
 This ability only triggers when damage taken is enough to restore 10% of Obsidian Destroyer's mana

 **Additional info:** Obsidian Destroyer in fact derives from a non-hero unit, but received elite status because of the ability to deal insane amounts of damage given the chance, support party of any kind, dispel, purge AND tank at the same time, utilizing abilities of original unit's both forms: statue form and true form